An in-depth report on the causes, diagnosis, treatment, and prevention of insomnia.

-In 2014, the FDA issued similar warnings and lower dose recommendations for eszopiclone, which can cause impairment in driving and cognitive skills up to 11 hours after an evening dose.
+Lower dose recommendations are also in place for eszopiclone, which can cause impairment in driving and cognitive skills up to 11 hours after an evening dose.
 The FDA is currently reviewing all sleep medications to evaluate how they affect next-day mental alertness.

 General side effects may include:

 All non-benzodiazepine drugs carry labels warning that these drugs can cause strange sleep-related behavior, including driving, making phone calls, and preparing and eating food while asleep.
 Most cases of sleepwalking and sleep driving likely occur when people use the drug along with alcohol or other drugs or take more than the recommended dose.

 Anyone who receives a prescription for these medicines will get a patient medication guide explaining the risks of the drugs and the precautions to take.
 Talk to your doctor if you have any questions concerning these drugs or their potential side effects.